jwcook23/mssql_dataframe/README.md

 # mssql_dataframe
 Provides an easy & efficient interaction between Microsoft SQL and Python DataFrames.
 Intensive data relationship tasks are performed server side to improve overall performance.
 A basic example is updating records using an SQL temporary table and JOIN statement, instead of implementing the calculation in memory in Python.

+Versioning numbering MAJOR.MINOR where
+- MAJOR: breaking changes
+- MINOR: new features or bug fixes

 ## Main Features